younesBenalia/Stock-Data-Extraction-and-Visualization/README.md

-# Python-Project-for-Data-Science
-This project is part of the IBM data science professional certificate and is intended to demonstrate my foundational Python skills for working with data. \
-This course primarily involves completing a project in which I assumed the role of a Data Scientist or a Data Analyst and was provided with a real-world data set and a real-world inspired scenario to identify patterns and trends.
-I performed specific data science and analytics tasks such as extracting data, web scraping, visualizing data, and creating a dashboard. \
-This project is to showcase my proficiency with Python and using libraries such as Pandas and Beautiful Soup within a Jupyter Notebook.
+# Stock Data Extraction and Visualization
+As part of the IBM Data Science Professional Certificate, I completed a comprehensive project that involved extracting and visualizing stock data using Python.
+This project allowed me to demonstrate my skills in data wrangling, web scraping, exploratory data analysis, and creating insightful data visualizations.\

+The project scenario involved assuming the role of a Data Scientist tasked with analyzing stock price and revenue data for Tesla (TSLA) and GameStop (GME).
+I utilized several Python libraries, including Pandas, yfinance, requests, BeautifulSoup, and Plotly, to accomplish the following tasks: \

+1. Extracted historical stock price data for TSLA and GME using the yfinance library.
+2. Web scraped financial websites to obtain quarterly revenue data for both companies using BeautifulSoup.
+3. Cleaned and formatted the extracted data, handling tasks such as removing unwanted characters and dealing with missing values.
+4. Performed exploratory data analysis on the prepared datasets to identify patterns and trends.
+5. Created interactive visualizations using Plotly to display the stock price and revenue data over time for each company. \

+Through this project, I showcased my proficiency in working with Jupyter Notebooks, leveraging Python libraries for data manipulation and visualization, and delivering insights from real-world datasets.
+The hands-on experience gained from this project has strengthened my data science skills and prepared me for tackling complex data analysis challenges. \

+Skills: Python, Pandas, Web Scraping, Data Visualization, Exploratory Data Analysis, Jupyter Notebooks